 We think it's appropriate to let the dust settle before making any real adjustments to our respective postures.
 All things considered, any taper was a welcomed signpost along the road and one we have expected.
 The most important thing - regardless of size, was the signal was made to the market.

 Since the Fed aborted the September taper, we have been waiting for long-term yields to turn down.
 Historically speaking, one could argue that the move higher in yields in the10-year note has become as stretched as it has ever been over the past 50 years.
 If the Fed had tapered three months back, these pressures would have very likely relieved themselves by now.
-But alas, and thanks to Senator Cruz's magnanimous and benevolent gestures (sarcasm) this fall - better late than never.

 We believe yields are going through a retest of their September highs.
 Although it's not a perfect comparison - it's the thought that counts these days, with respect to our more esoteric policies and their impact to participants downstream expectations.